juju/docs/src/en/developer-debug-dhx.md

 # DHX: A Customized Hook Debugging Environment Plugin

 [DHX](https://github.com/juju/plugins/blob/master/juju-dhx) is a plugin --
-scripts that extend the functionality of Juju -- that allows you to fully and automatically customize the machines created by Juju, making developing and debugging hooks as painless as possible.
+scripts that extend the functionality of Juju -- which allows you to fully and automatically customize the machines created by Juju, making developing and debugging hooks as painless as possible.
 It is drop in replacement for [`juju debug-hooks`](./developer-debugging.html#the-'debug-hooks'-command),